Note-Taker Policies and Procedures

 Students with various types of disabilities use note-takers for a variety of reasons, including difficulty with hearing, memory, writing, spelling, or attention.

-You must provide documentation that shows that the service is needed and discuss it with the appropriate DSO staff member.
+You must provide documentation that shows that the service is needed and discuss it with the appropriate OAR staff member.

 Ask for a Note-Taker Request Form for each class for which you need notes.
 Meet with your professor to discuss your needs.
-The disability office will simultaneously be looking for a note-taker as well.
+The Office of Accessibility Resources (OAR) will simultaneously be looking for a note-taker as well.

 When talking with the instructors during office hours early in the first week of class- find out how the course is structured, if there are notes or PowerPoint’s provided to all students or posted on blackboard.
 If these do not meet your needs, ask your professors to request a volunteer by making an announcement in class- bring the note-taker request form to the instructor and they will an announcement or pass the form around in class.
 OR You can ask a fellow classmate yourself if you feel comfortable doing so.